Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: Introduction

 Several tools have been developed to simulate blood flow and microbubble dynamics.
-Belgharbi et al.~\cite{Belgharbi2023_19} employed SIMUS~\cite{Garcia2022_20}, modeling in vivo vascular networks as stacked 3D voxels and estimating velocity via a Poiseuille profile.
+Belgharbi et al.~\cite{Belgharbi2023_19} employed SIMUS~\cite{Garcia2022_20} to modele in vivo vascular networks as stacked 3D voxels and estimating velocity via a Poiseuille profile.
 Avdal et al.~\cite{Ekroll2023_21} proposed FLUST, which efficiently computes scatterer trajectories using streamlines but neglects tissue motion and realistic hemodynamics.
-Heiles and Chavignon et al.~\cite{Heiles2025_22} evaluated Ultrasound Localization Microscopy (ULM) algorithms using a Poiseuille-based model, although simplified assumptions compromised physiological accuracy, and their implementation relied on the proprietary Verasonics platform.
-The BUFF framework~\cite{Lerendegui2022_23}, built upon Field II~\cite{Jensen1992_24,Jensen1999_25}, incorporates the Marmottant model and machine learning for vascular generation, yet fails to replicate realistic in vivo configurations.
-Proteus~\cite{BlankenXX_26}, which employs k-Wave~\cite{Treeby2010_27}, better captures nonlinear propagation and microbubble scattering within vascular networks, but its computational demand---particularly for uPDI and 3D imaging---renders it impractical.
+Heiles and Chavignon et al.~\cite{Heiles2025_22} evaluated Ultrasound Localization Microscopy (ULM) algorithms using a Poiseuille-based model on the proprietary Verasonics platform.
+The BUFF framework~\cite{Lerendegui2022_23}, built upon Field II~\cite{Jensen1992_24,Jensen1999_25}, incorporates the Marmottant model and machine learning for vascular generation.
+Proteus~\cite{BlankenXX_26}, which employs k-Wave~\cite{Treeby2010_27}, better captures nonlinear propagation and microbubble scattering within vascular networks, but its computational demand---particularly for uPDI and 3D imaging hinders its implementation.
 Importantly, all existing platforms lack representations of perivascular tissue motion (cardiac and respiratory), which constitutes a major barrier to clinically relevant uPDI simulations.
 These limitations highlight the fundamental trade-off between simulation fidelity (hemodynamics, motion, and 3D realism) and computational tractability.

-The absence of a quantitative simulation framework providing ground truth data hampers the evaluation of advanced uPDI methods and slows their development.
-Therefore, there is an urgent demand for an integrated simulation framework that can replicate vascular geometries, hemodynamic dynamics, physiological tissue motion, and ultrasound imaging characteristics within a unified platform to establish standardized evaluation protocols.
-Moreover, with the rapid rise of machine learning in medical imaging, the availability of anatomically and hemodynamically validated ground truth datasets forms a critical prerequisite for progress in this domain~\cite{2022Super,2021Super,No0Functional,2024Pruning,Shin2024_18}.
+Moreover, future machine learning in uPDI also demands large amount of anatomically and hemodynamically ground truth datasets for training.
+Therefore, there is an urgent demand for an integrated simulation platform capable of modeling vascular geometries, hemodynamic dynamics and physiological tissue motion~\cite{2022Super,2021Super,No0Functional,2024Pruning,Shin2024_18}.